 2012 now had a flexible expression that could belong to everyone.
 But the Games needed to live up to the promise, by putting ‘everyone’s’ at the core of the experience.

 To ensure the whole country felt part of the Games, the Olympic torch travelled throughout the UK en route to its final destination.
-In the same spirit, several sporting events – including football and sailing – were held a good many miles away from London.
+In the same spirit, several sporting events including football and sailing, were held many miles away from London.

 And, in a move that became known as ‘PIF’ (People In Front), at every event the seats closest to the action were reserved for the public.
 Sponsors and other delegates were – unusually for occasions of this stature – seated higher up in the stands.

-Sadly another of our ideas – the painting of a 9th lane through every town in the country – failed to find the necessary support from local authorities.
+Meanwhile, another of our ideas – the painting of a figurative 9th running lane through every town in the country – sadly failed to find the necessary support from local authorities.

 In the summer of 2012 London delivered a breathtaking Olympic and Paralympic Games that, for a few heady weeks, was all-consuming.

 The UK saw huge levels of participation.
-In the run up, we’d helped Adidas to take the 2012 idea out into the country; something they’d done with gusto, holding events in Central London and at schools nationwide.
+In the run up, we helped Adidas to take the 2012 idea out into the country – something they did with gusto, holding events in London and at schools nationwide.

 All in all, an estimated six million people got involved in events, at schools and in the streets, up and down the land.
-While Aardman Animations – creators of Wallace & Gromit – made a film with Tate involving 35,000 children in its production.
+While Aardman Animations – creators of Wallace & Gromit – made a film with Tate that actively engaged 35,000 children in its production.

 The 2012 logo – so controversial at launch – twinkled everywhere: on our screens; on our streets; in the arenas.
 And, in line with the original post-nationalistic intention, it quite literally carried the flag of every nation in the world.
 It was an inclusive brand in virtually every way.